 Foursquare participates in the following organizations and programs:

-- Network Advertising Initiative (“NAI”).
-Foursquare is a member of the NAI and adheres to the NAI Code of Conduct and Precise Location Solution Provider Enhanced Standards.
+Network Advertising Initiative (“NAI”).
+Foursquare is a member of the NAI and adheres to the NAI Code of Conduct and the Precise Location Solution Provider Enhanced Standards.

 Personal Data We Collect and Process

 The nature of the data collected often depends on the Consumer Services you are using; however, there are three main types of personal data we collect:

 Data You Choose to Provide

 We collect data when you create an account for our Consumer Services, when you consent or opt-in to providing data (e.g., geolocation data or device identifiers for advertising or contact information from people in your contact list to enable you to find friends when using our apps) via our mobile apps or websites, when you upload content using Consumer Services, or when you contact us for customer support.